Election-Tech-Initiative/electionguard/README.md

 ## 🚀 Getting Started

 ElectionGuard is always improving.
-To keep up with the latest, check our **[GitHub Pages documentation](https://microsoft.github.io/electionguard)**.
+To keep up with the latest, check our **[official site on GitHub Pages](https://microsoft.github.io/electionguard)** and our [roadmap](https://microsoft.github.io/electionguard/Roadmap).
 For those looking to get started, we recommend the following repositories.

 ### Documentation